 - From time to time, we may also use your information to contact you for survey purposes.
 We may contact you by email, phone, fax or mail

-- We may process your data to customise the website or email communications we have with you.
+- We may process your data to customise the website or for use in email communications we have with you.
 Some of these processes are automated.
 However, processing is conducted fairly, with use of robust statistical methods, and is tested thoroughly to minimise risks of mistakes or inaccuracies.
-Data is stored securely throughout all this processing.
+Data is stored securely throughout all this processing

-Examples of service providers include a payment provider who processes donations for us, or a mailing service who sends and records e-communications on our behalf.
-These service providers will under no circumstances contact you or pass your information on to any other third party who may do so.
+Examples of service providers include payment providers who processes donations for us, or a mailing service who send and record e-communications on our behalf.
+Any data they pass to us is done with your permission.

 What we collect – protected data